 We at VAUDE are closely examining the issue of business activity geared toward the public good.
 The Economy for the Common Good is an exciting and meaningful approach.
 We are a pioneer company in the Economy for the Common Good with an audited Common Good Balance Sheet.

-You’ll find the VAUDE Economy for the Common Good Balance Sheet here
+Here you can find the VAUDE Economy for the Common Good Balance Sheet.

 Our global economic system is too often based on social exploitation, injustice and environmental destruction.
 As a result, we as an economy are also contributing to the causes of immigration, such as social inequality and the effects of the climate crisis, which contribute to more people being forced to leave their homes than ever before.
 A new addition in 2022 is the great wave of refugees in Europe as a direct result of the Ukraine war and Russia's violations of international law.

 We are actively promoting refugee integration in the labor market in order to effectively address our responsibilities as an employer.
 Populist, nationalist and extreme right-wing currents that are serving to prevent this and that respond to complex problems with oversimplified answers are worrying to us.
 We want to demonstrate that the integration of refugees can be successful for everyone in our society and contribute toward maintaining social peace in our community.
 Read more here

 We are convinced that diverse teams make better decisions and that innovation is most strongly unleashed where gender differences no longer play a role.
 We therefore focus on diversity regardless of gender, age or nationality.